Coding24x7/carousell-challenge/README.md

 It will show top 20 topics sorted by upvotes (in descending order).

 #### Upvote/Downvote topic
-It will add users vote for given topic
+It will add users' vote for given topic.

 ### Testing